 Riding the Elephant began in April 2007 as a twice-weekly column on Fortune magazine’s website – http://money.cnn.com/magazines/fortune/ .
 The aim was to expand the coverage of India in the run-up to Fortune’s big Global Forum conference in Delhi in October 2007.
 After the Forum, I continued the posts about once a week till the end of July 2008 when, following budget cuts at Fortune, the blog began its independent existence here.
 Posts used to appear occasionally on the FT.com India page, and later also on The Independent blog site..

-I aim to write about India, and sometimes its neighbours, about once a week, focussing on issues that seem to me to be interesting and important – hoping that they stimulate interest and comment.
-I also plan to use subjects in the blog as the basis for a book.
-Very occasionally I comment on something in the UK.
+I write about India, and sometimes its neighbours, every week or so, focussing on issues that seem to me to be interesting and important – hoping that they stimulate interest and comment.
+I also occasionally write on events in the UK.

-“Foreign Correspondent – 50 years of Reporting South Asia” – Editor with Bernard Imhasley, Simon Denyer.
+“Foreign Correspondent – 50 years of Reporting South Asia”, Editor with Bernard Imhasley, Simon Denyer.
 Penguin India.
-April 2008 hardback http://www.penguinbooksindia.com/Bookdetail.aspx?bookId=3599
+April 2008 hardback.
+Nov 2009 updated paperback http://www.penguinbooksindia.com/en/content/foreign-correspondent

-“India and China – Asia’s New Giants: Stepping Stones to Prosperity”, Rajiv Gandhi Institute of Contemporary Studies (Delhi 1995).
+“India and China – Asia’s New Giants: Stepping Stones to Prosperity”, Rajiv Gandhi Institute of Contemporary Studies, Delhi 1995. http://www.rgics.org/